VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: CONCLUSION

-\textbf{VIPaint solves general linear inverse problems.} A quantitative analysis is reported in Table \ref{tab:performance_metrics_LIP_} and qualitative results in Fig. \ref{fig:super-resolution}, \ref{fig:gaussian-deblurring}, and \ref{fig:imagenet64_gd}.
-In addition to the LPIPS scores, we also compute the PSNR metrics, averaged over $10$ random samples for each of $100$ test images.
-We see that VIPaint shows strong advantages over ReSample and DPS for complex image datasets like ImageNet.

-\textbf{VIPaint enforces consistency with large masking ratios.} Table \ref{tab:performance_metrics_pixel} reports LPIPS scores for the task of image inpainting with large masking ratios using pixel and latent-based diffusion models, respectively.
-For pixel-based diffusion models, we see that RED-Diff and DPS perform poorly.
-RePaint, CoPaint and CoPaint-TT show relatively better scores, but do not match VIPaint across any dataset or masking pattern.
-We show imputations for multiple test examples in Fig. \ref{fig:consistency-imagenet256}, \ref{fig:consistency-lsun} and ~\ref{fig:consistency-imagenet64} to highlight differences in inference methods.
-We see that VIPaint consistently produces plausible inpaintings while other methods fail to complete images for larger masking ratios meaningfully.
+\textbf{VIPaint enforces consistency with large masks.} The results in Tables \ref{tab:performance_metrics_pixel} and \ref{tab:performance_metrics_ldm} show that prior methods perform well for small masks, while for large masks we see a clear improvement with VIPaint.
+For pixel-based DMs, both RedDiff and DPS perform poorly.
+RePaint, CoPaint, and CoPaint-TT show relative improvements, but do not match VIPaint across any dataset or masking pattern.
+Notably CoPaint-TT integrates the ``time travel'' heuristic proposed by RePaint \citep{Lugmayr2022RePaintIU} with CoPaint, requiring more time than both CoPaint and VIPaint-2, but nevertheless underperforming VIPaint-2.
+We show imputations for multiple test examples in Fig.~\ref{fig:ldm}, and see that VIPaint consistently produces plausible inpaintings, while other methods fail to meaningfully inpaint large masks.
+Note that previous work \citep{resample} has discussed the poor performance of PSLD.

-\textbf{VIPaint yields multiple plausible reconstructions in the case of high uncertainty.} We compare VIPaint with the best performing baseline, CoPaint across multiple sample inpaintings in Fig. \ref{fig:imagenet64-variations}, a more comprehensive comparison is in Appendix (Fig \ref{fig:lsun256-variations}-\ref{fig:variations_last}).
-We observe that VIPaint produces multiple visually-plausible imputations while not violating the consistency across observations.
-We show diversity in possible imputations using different class conditioning using VIPaint in Fig. \ref{fig:variety-imagenet256}.
+\textbf{VIPaint yields multiple plausible imputations for large masks.} We compare VIPaint with the best performing baseline, CoPaint, across multiple sample inpaintings in Fig.~\ref{fig:imagenet64-variations}.
+We observe that VIPaint produces multiple visually-plausible imputations while never violating consistency with the observed pixels.
+These diverse inpaintings also have better quantitative performance than baselines, see Fig.~\ref{fig:imagenet64-variations-bar}.
+We show diverse imputations using different class conditioning using VIPaint in the Appendix.

-\textbf{VIPaint smoothly trades off time and sample quality.} VIPaint-$2$, utilizing a two-step hierarchy naturally is the fastest choice for any $k$ in VIPaint-$K$.
-It is comparable with other baselines with respect to time (for a more detailed analysis, please refer to Appendix \ref{app:time-analysis}).
-However, from Tables \ref{tab:performance_metrics_pixel}, we see a remarkable gain in performance when compared with other baselines.
-VIPaint-$4$ converges a bit more slowly (Fig. \ref{fig:ablations_beta}), but ultimately reaches the best solutions.